Cultural and tourist activities around 9Hotel Mercy

 The iconic Roman Galleries in the city centre, 10 minutes on foot from the hotel

-The architectural and construction techniques used for these galleries suggest a monument from the time of the Julio-Claudian Roman emperors (first half of the first century AD), contemporaneous with other public buildings of the Roman city of Olisipo.
+The architectural and construction techniques used in the galleries suggest they were built during the Julio-Claudian dynasty (first half of the 1st century AD), making them contemporary with other public buildings from the Roman city of Olisipo.
+Unfortunately, modern sewer systems now prevent access to the entire monument.

 THE COLD GREENHOUSES